sjones6/party-planner/README.md

 ## Frameworks

 * Server: Express
+* Auth: passport
 * Client: Vue 2

 ## Testing

-Testing uses Karma for browser-testing and Mocha as a test runner.
+Client: [no tests implemented yet] Configured Karma for browser-testing and Mocha as a test runner.
 Assertions provided via Chai.
 Spies, stubs, and mocks via sinon.

-Server code is covered by integration tests, facilitated by supertest.
+Server: code is covered by integration tests, facilitated by supertest.

 ## Tooling